ToxcGang/DrawableSuits/README.md

 - `View/Back + Y`: open or close.
 - Left stick: move the editor cursor.
-- `A`: click the UI control under the cursor.
+- `A`: click the button, field, slider, or color picker region directly under the cursor.
 - Right trigger: paint/erase/place decal on the suit.
 - Right stick or bumpers: orbit the third-person editor camera.
 - D-pad up/down: zoom the third-person editor camera.